Skip to main content

 Driving or operating a vehicle or vessel under the influence of alcohol or drugs, criminal negligent homicide or assault in the first degree amended to include, Secs.
 13A-6-4, 13A-6-20 am'd; Sec.
 32-5A-192 repealed

-This bill would provide that a person commits criminally negligent homicide if the criminally negligent homicide is caused by the operator of any vehicle while unlawfully driving or operating the vehicle under the influence of alcohol or drugs.
+• Amends §13A-6-4 to make criminally negligent homicide apply when the death is caused by an operator of any vehicle or vessel unlawfully driving or operating under the influence of alcohol or drugs, making it a Class C felony in those cases.

 Subjects